Islandora/documentation/docs/installation/docker-local.md

 ```

 You should also change the `COMPOSE_PROJECT_NAME` variable.
 This determines the name of the
-Docker containers that are created when you run `make local`.
+Docker containers that are created when you run `make local-install-profile`.
 If you leave this as the default
 you will need to be careful not to overwrite the containers with another install of `isle-dc`
 later.
 ```